ruby2js/ruby2js/docs/src/_examples/stimulus/hello-world.md

 end
 ```

+### Results

+<p data-controller="eval" data-html="div.language-html"></p>

+Once again, enter your name and press the **Greet** button.
+Check your
+browser's console log.

-View the results in your browser.
-Modify the source and see the browser
+If you have installed the stimulus starter, view the results in your browser.
+Modify the source and see the browser update.
-update.
 View the generated
 [hello_controller.js](http://localhost:8080/controllers/hello_controller.js).

 # Commentary